vinayvis821/Sudoku/README.md

 # Sudoku
-Solve sudoku puzzles in a GUI using pygame
+Solve sudoku puzzles in a GUI using tkinter

+Coming soon!